aselshall/rm/README.md

 ### Syllabus Change Policy
 Except for changes that substantially affect the implementation of the evaluation (grading) statement, this syllabus is a guide for the course and is subject to change with advance notice.

-### Hurricane Revision
-**Hurricane Helene**
-- Missed Lab: "Methods: Laboratory methods TOC, Nutrients"
-- Makeup Plan: Lab rescheduled for October 17 at ETI

-**Hurricane Milton**
-- Missed Lectures: "Class Presentation 2: Introduction" on October 8 and October 10
-- Makeup Plan:
-  - "Class Presentation 2: Introduction" rescheduled to October 22 and October 24
-  - The lessons "FAIR data principles and data management plan" and "Publication quality figures" will be asynchronous, with video postings, discussion chats, and participation quizzes on Canvas